-- interpreting quantitative data - using rating scales and questionnaires - observing and interviewing - reading and analyzing narrative information - making evaluations and writing observations - making professional judgments about professional education units and programs
+- interpreting quantitative data, - · using rating scales and questionnaires, - observing and interviewing, - reading and analyzing narrative information, - making evaluations and writing observations, and - making professional judgments about professional education units (EPP) and programs.

-Service as a KSDE evaluator is a voluntary commitment.
-Evaluators are partially reimbursed for expenses during training and fully reimbursed for expenses incurred during the conduct of an on-site visit or program review session, but they do not receive an honorarium for their work.
+Service as a KSDE evaluator is a voluntary commitment as service to the profession.
+Evaluators are reimbursed for travel expenses during training and program review sessions, but they do not receive an honorarium for their work.